DanielChahine0/Turing-Machine/README.md

 <br>

 > # TOP
-If the first read character of w1 is a 0 then check it and compare it with the first character of w2.
+If the **first read character of w1** is a 0 then check it and compare it with **the first character of w2**.
 If it's another 0 then write 0, if it's a 1 then write a 1.
 ```
 read0:
     [0,1]: R